rkuma183/wilsonmar.github.io/_posts/2018-04-06-bash-coding.md

 Scope: Bash has a simple system of local scope which roughly resembles "dynamic scope" (e.g. Javascript, elisp).
 Functions see the locals of their callers (like Python's "nonlocal" keyword), but can't access a caller's positional parameters (except through BASH_ARGV if extdebug is enabled).
 Reusable functions can't be guaranteed free of namespace collisions unless you resort to weird naming rules to make conflicts sufficiently unlikely.
 This is particularly a problem if implementing functions that expect to be acting upon variable names from frame n-3 which may have been overwritten by your reusable function at n-2.
 Ksh93 can use the more common lexical scope rules by declaring functions with the "function name { ... }" syntax (Bash can't, but supports this syntax anyway).

-Closures: In Bash, functions themselves are always global (have "file scope"), so no closures.
-Function definitions may be nested, but these are not closures, though they look very much the same.
-Functions are not "passable" (first-class), and there are no anonymous functions (lambdas).
-In fact, nothing is "passable", especially not arrays.
-Bash uses strictly call-by-value semantics (magic alias hack excepted).

-There are many more complications involving: subshells; exported functions; "function collapsing" (functions that define or redefine other functions or themselves); and the way functions interact with stdio.
-Don't bite the newbie for not understanding all this.
-Shell functions are totally f***ed.

 ## GITS_PATH